Mail and Package Pre-Delivery

 Hours of operation for the semester will be posted to the Columbia Mail Services website.
 During Check-In, the Student Mail Center may be closed or have reduced hours.

-The Student Mail Center Will be Closed on August 26 and August 27
+Student Mail Center Closed August 29 & August 30

-Reduced Mail Center Hours on August 29 & September 1
+Reduced Mail Center Hours: September 1 & September 4

 Locations & Instructions

 Satellite package pick-up locations may be in use during the first two weeks of classes.
 Students will receive instructions for package pick-up from the Student Mail Center when a package is ready for pick-up.
-Please do not come to the Student Mail Center or a satellite location until you have received a confirmation email from Mail Services (usually within 24 hours of your package being accepted by the center).
+Please do not come to the Student Mail Center or a satellite location until you have received a confirmation email from Columbia Mail with the subject line "Your package is ready for pickup at Student Mail Center" (usually within 24 hours of your package being accepted by the center).
 A delivery confirmation email from a vendor does not mean a package is ready for pick-up.